BrandBastion Blog

 Not only that, but you can easily prioritize customer interactions based on their sentiment: if you receive a customer complaint with negative sentiment, then you can prioritize that customer and try to fix their issue as soon as possible.
 On the other hand, a positive conversation can be handled with less urgency.

-3. How to Perform Facebook Sentiment Analysis for Free!
+3. How to Do Sentiment Analysis on Facebook

-BrandBastion’s platform allows you to analyze your paid campaigns’ sentiment for free for 30 days and enables you to learn what your customers are saying across thousands of comments.
+BrandBastion’s sentiment analysis tool allows you to analyze your paid campaigns’ sentiment for free for 30 days on the platform and enables you to learn what your customers are saying across thousands of comments.
 BrandBastion's highly accurate sentiment classification automatically rates every comment as positive, negative, neutral, or user tag only.
 We have built proprietary technology using classifiers trained on vast amounts of social media native content to consider context, tone of voice, and emojis, among many other factors.

 You will be able to access everything you need to uncover an insightful Facebook Sentiment Analysis, including: